LovePlus: Sequels

-A sequel was released for the Nintendo 3DS on February 14, 2012 titled New LovePlus.
-An updated version of New LovePlus called New LovePlus+ was released for Nintendo 3DS on March 27, 2014.
+A sequel was released for the Nintendo 3DS on February 14, 2012, titled New LovePlus.
+An updated version of New LovePlus called New LovePlus+ was released on March 27, 2014.

-LovePlus Collection

-LovePlus Collection is based on the original game, but it is made for mobile phones and uses a card battle system to develop the player's relationship with the girls.
+LovePlus Collection is based on the original game, but is made for mobile phones and uses a card battle system to develop the player's relationship with the girls.
 It also features a new character, Akira Yukino, a sophomore.
 It was released as a standalone app at iTunes and Google Play (although the player needs a GREE account to play) on April 18, 2013.
+A free-to-play mobile game, LovePlus Every, was launched in October 2019 and ended service on 5 August 2020.